Intel 8087

 The 8087 was an advanced integrated circuit, pushing the limits of manufacturing technology of the period.
 Basic operations on the 8087 such as addition and subtraction can take over 100 machine cycles to execute and some instructions exceed 1000 cycles.
 The chip lacks a hardware multiplier and implements calculations using the CORDIC algorithm.

 Sales of the 8087 received a significant boost when a coprocessor socket was included on the 1981 IBM PC motherboard.
 Development of the 8087 led to the IEEE 754-1985 standard for floating-point arithmetic.
 The available speed version were 4.77 (5), 8, and 10 MHz.
-There were later x87 coprocessors for the 80186, 80286, 80386, and 80386SX processors.
+There were later x87 coprocessors for the 80186, 80286, 80386, 80386SX and also 80486SX processors.
 Starting with the 80486DX, Intel x86 processors featured integrated floating-point coprocessors; floating-point functions were integrated with the processor.
-Intel 486SX processors have a disabled or absent floating-point unit but allow for a separate 80487.
+Intel 486SX processors have a disabled or absent floating-point unit but allow for a separate 80487 which, in reality, was just a 486DX with an extra pin allowing it to disable the existing CPU.